"

 Whales, seals, cod, whiting, mackerel, anchovy, shrimp, benthos, zooplankton, phytoplankton, detritus.
 [Hint: make a spreadsheet with these group names in rows, you’ll need to do more calculations later]

-We do this for the fish where we can get an estimate of M and Q/B from Fishbase.org.
-On the landings page, search for the species, (Gadus morhua, Merlangius merlangus, Scomber scombrus, Engraulis encrasicolus), one by one.
+For fish, we can get estimates of M and Q/B from FishBase.
+On the FishBase landings page, search for the species, (Gadus morhua, Scomber scombrus, Engraulis encrasicolus), one by one.
 From the species info screen for each, go to Tools > Life-history tool, and extract the Q/B and M values for each.
-Estimate Z = F + M.
+Estimate Z = F + M. For whiting (Merlangius merlangus), we have local estimates of P/B = 0.58 year-1 and Q/B = 3.1 year-1.

 Lc (cm) Lmean (cm)